eProsima-Private/AML-Tools/docs/rst/amldashboard/use_cases/use_cases.rst

 =============================================================

 Victor is a computer scientist exploring new machine learning approaches for his project.
-He uses *AML Dashboard* to test and evaluate the potential of |aml| through a hands-on approach similar to Emilie's.
+He uses *AML Dashboard* to test and evaluate the potential of |aml| through a hands-on approach.

 Steps Victor follows:

-1. **Gesture Recording**: He uses the camera to record hand gestures for different musical instruments, selecting from a drop-down menu and pressing the ``record`` button.
+1. **Dataset Creation**: There are several options available: record hand gestures for different musical instruments, selecting from a drop-down menu and pressing the ``record`` button; select a standard dataset from the system or load a custom dataset.

 2. **Model Training**: He trains the model and activates the evaluation mode to examine the confusion matrix and the atoms used in each class.

-3. **Evaluation and Refinement**: Victor adds new recordings to each label, retrains the model, and evaluates the results.
+3. **Evaluation and Refinement**: Victor adds new data to each label, retrains the model, and evaluates the results.
    He investigates the classes and atoms triggered by varying the gestures, gaining a better understanding of *AML's* potential.